 Terra Plana – These work for all but the most formal events and are equally good BBQing in the backyard.
 Plus, they completely solved my back pain.

-- Light black down; North Face’s Summit Series down sweaters are *amazingly* light and warm.
+Light black down; Patagonia’s down sweaters are *amazingly* light and warm.
 Great under a soft-shell in snow or as an outlier for cold weather biking.
+Yes, expensive.
+Yes, worth it.

-- Triple Aught; their stuff seems to withstand anything and breathes better then any of the name-brand hiking stuff I’ve ever tried.
+Patagonia Torrent Hard Shell; their stuff seems to withstand anything and breathes better then many name-brand hiking jackets I’ve ever tried.
 Plus, it’s super lightweight and has got tons of useful pockets.

 2 pairs of pants: